Ewanwong/RSA-Control/README.md

 # RSA-Control

-This is the implementation of RSA-Control from "A Pragmatics-Grounded Lightweight Controllable Text Generation Framework".
+This is the implementation of RSA-Control from "RSA-Control: A Pragmatics-Grounded Lightweight Controllable Text Generation Framework".
+The work will appear in the EMNLP, 2024.

 ## Environment